-13.16.1.
-We recognise the importance of identifying children in Private Fostering arrangements so that their needs can be fully assessed by the local authority.
-In all schools in the Avanti School Trust we will confirm the status of every pupil's care arrangements on admission (or when a pupil's care arrangements change) and notify the local authority of any known or suspected Private Fostering arrangement.
-We will support any subsequent assessment and remain alert to any additional needs that children placed away from their immediate families might face.
+14.16.1.We recognise the importance of identifying children and young people in Private Fostering arrangements so that their needs can be fully assessed by the local authority.
+In all schools in the Avanti Schools Trust, we will confirm the status of every child/young person's care arrangements on admission (or when a child/young person's care arrangements change) and notify the local authority of any known or suspected Private Fostering arrangement.
+We will support any subsequent assessment and remain alert to any additional needs that children and young people placed away from their immediate families might face.
 See links for information on what constitutes private fostering and details of The Children's Act 1989: private fostering.

-13.17.
+14.17.
 Substance Misuse